-Since large-scale CPS do not exist in a vacuum, the ability to bridge different components together is crucial.
-DDS provides many ways to bridge other technologies through the DDS data bus, which enables communication with web services, Java messaging service, and other protocols in a way that can plug and play seamlessly with legacy and new systems.
-There are also a number of standards available within the DDS ecosystem, such as Java, C++, and UML, and it can also take advantage of other standards, including mappings to RESTful web services.
+The ability to bridge diverse components of a CPS together is crucial.
+DDS provides many ways to bridge other technologies through the DDS data bus, which enables communication with other services and protocols in a way that can interoperate seamlessly with both legacy and new components and systems.
+There are also a number of standards available within the DDS ecosystem, such as language mappings for C++ and UML, and it is possible to take advantage of other standards as well, such as through mappings to RESTful services for tracking system status, and sending alerts and updates to key people.

-When integrating large-scale CPS, no single vendor is sufficient.
-The potential to interwork and connect between parties using a heterogeneous selection of middleware is both valuable and necessary.
-Interoperability protocols supported by DDS make it possible for different vendors to interoperate.
-There is also currently a vibrant research community focused on DDS [21], which further motivates its potential applicability as a context within which further refinement of policies and mechanisms for enforcing CPS semantics can be prototyped, explored, evaluated , and potentially deployed.
+When integrating large-scale CPS, no single vendor is likely to offer a sufficient set of services to realize an entire CPS.
+The potential to interwork and connect between different parties using a heterogeneous selection of middleware is thus both valuable and necessary.
+Interoperability protocols supported by DDS make it possible for services from different vendors to interoperate.
+There is also currently a vibrant research community focused on DDS [16], which further motivates its potential applicability as a context within which further refinement of policies and mechanisms for enforcing CPS semantics can be prototyped, explored, evaluated, and deployed.